Single- versus Multi-Carrier Terahertz-Band Communications: A Comparative Study

 \section{System and Channel Model}

-We aim to evaluate the performance of candidate SC/MC schemes in realistic THz settings, including massive antenna dimensions and ultra-wide BWs.
+The main aim of this work is to evaluate the performance of candidate SC/MC waveforms in realistic THz settings, including massive antenna dimensions and ultra-wide bandwidths.
 We adopt the array-of-subarrays (AoSA) architecture of TeraMIMO \cite{tarboush2021teramimo}, in which each subarray (SA) is composed of many antenna elements (AEs), as depicted in Fig.~\ref{fig:MC_txrx_SysModel}.
-AoSAs can mitigate THz hardware constraints and combat the limited communication distance problem using low-complexity beamforming \cite{sarieddeen2020overview}.
-We assume $Q\!=\!Q_a\!\times\!
+AoSAs can mitigate THz hardware constraints and combat the limited communication distance problem using low-complexity beamforming \cite{sarieddeen2020overview}. {The model assumes} $Q\!=\!Q_a\!\times\!
 Q_b$ SAs, and $\bar{Q}\!=\!\bar{Q}_a\times\!\bar{Q}_b$ tightly-packed directional AEs per SA.
 Each AE is attached to a wideband THz analog PS of acceptable phase error, return loss, and insertion loss~\cite{lin2015indoor} (such PSs can be implemented using graphene transmission lines in plasmonic solutions \cite{chen2012terahertz}).
-We assume the AoSAs to realize sub-connected hybrid beamforming, with analog beamforming over the AEs of each SA.
+The AoSAs are assumed to realize sub-connected hybrid beamforming, with analog beamforming over the AEs of each SA.
 Each RF chain thus drives one disjoint SA, reducing power consumption and complexity; the SAs provide the spatial diversity gain.

-For SCs, we consider SC-FDE and DFT-s-OFDM.
-For MCs, we investigate CP-OFDM, OQAM/FBMC, and OTFS, assuming $M$-subcarriers.
+For SCs, {this work considers} SC-FDE, DFT-s-OFDM, and DFT-s-OTFS.
+For MCs, {the work investigates} CP-OFDM, OQAM/FBMC, and OTFS, assuming $M$-subcarriers.
 The $\nth{m}$-subcarrier Rx signal is

-where assuming perfect time and frequency synchronization (no STO or CFO), the received signal is processed using an RF combining matrix, $\mbf{W}_{\RF}\!\in\!\CC^{Q^{\rxx}\bar{Q}^{\rxx}\!\times\!Q^{\rxx}}$, and a digital baseband combining matrix, $\mbf{W}_{\BBand}[m]\!\in\!\CC^{Q^{\rxx}\!\times\!N_\tot}$; $\mbf{n}[m]\!\in\!\CC^{Q^{\rxx}\bar{Q}^{\rxx}\!\times\!1}$ is the additive white Gaussian noise (AWGN) vector of independently distributed $\mathcal{CN}(\mbf{0}_{Q^{\rxx}\bar{Q}^{\rxx}\!\times\!Q^{\rxx}\bar{Q}^{\rxx}},\sigma_n^2\mbf{I}_{Q^{\rxx}\bar{Q}^{\rxx}})$ elements of noise power $\sigma_n^2$.
+where assuming perfect time and frequency synchronization (no STO or CFO), the received signal is processed using an RF combining matrix, $\mbf{W}_{\RF}\!\in\!\CC^{Q^{\rxx}\bar{Q}^{\rxx}\!\times\!Q^{\rxx}}$, and a digital baseband combining matrix, $\mbf{W}_{\BBand}[m]\!\in\!\CC^{Q^{\rxx}\!\times\!N_\tot}$; $\mbf{n}[m]\!\in\!\CC^{Q^{\rxx}\bar{Q}^{\rxx}\!\times\!1}$ is the additive white Gaussian noise (AWGN) vector of independently distributed $\mathcal{CN}(\mbf{0}_{Q^{\rxx}\bar{Q}^{\rxx}},\sigma_n^2\mbf{I}_{Q^{\rxx}\bar{Q}^{\rxx}})$ elements of noise power $\sigma_n^2$.
 Note that $N_\tot\!=\!N_\srm\!\times\!
 N$, where $N_\srm\!\leq\!
 Q^{\txx}$ is the number of data streams ($Q^{\txx}$ is also the number of Tx RF chains), and $N$ is the number of MC symbols per frame.